mgeorge67701/crossplane-nutanix/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## License

+## Contact & Support

+For questions, issues, or support, please open an issue in the [GitHub repository](https://github.com/mgeorge67701/provider-nutanix/issues) or contact the maintainer via the repository Discussions page.
+We welcome feedback and contributions from the community!

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.